Roman Africans

-The Roman Africans or African Romans (Afri) were the ancient populations of Roman North Africa that had a Romanized culture, some of whom spoke their own variety of Latin as a result.
-They existed from the Roman conquest until their language gradually faded out after the Arab conquest of North Africa in the Early Middle Ages (approximately the 8th century AD).
+The Roman Africans or African Romans (Afri) were the ancient populations of Roman Africa that had a Romanized culture, some of whom spoke their own variety of Latin as a result.
+They existed from the Roman conquest until their language gradually faded out after the Arab conquest of North Africa from West Asia in the Early Middle Ages (approximately the 8th century AD).

 Roman Africans lived in all the coastal cities of contemporary Tunisia, Western Libya, Eastern Algeria, as well as West Algeria and Northern Morocco, though in a more limited fashion, mainly concentrated in the coastal areas and large towns.
 The area between East Algeria and Western Libya became known under Arab rule as Ifriqiya, an Arabized version of the name of the Roman province of Africa.

 Many Roman Africans were generally local Berbers or Punics, but also the descendants of the populations that came directly from Rome and Roman Italy itself or the diverse regions of the Empire as legionaries and senators.

-Characteristics
+Characteristics and history

+In the Roman Empire

 The Roman-Africans first adopted the Roman pantheon under the rule of the Roman Republic, but then were one of the first provinces to convert to Christianity.
 Among their best-known figures were Saint Felicita, Saint Perpetua, Saint Cyprian and Saint Augustine.
 Unlike the so-called Mauri that mostly inhabited the westernmost part of Northwest Africa and were barely Romanized, Roman Africans (like Septimus Severus or saint Aurelius Augustinus) had Latin names in addition to speaking Latin.

 The amphitheatre of Thysdrus (modern El Djem, Tunisia).

 The African province was among the wealthiest regions in the Empire (rivaled only by Egypt, Syria and Italy itself) and as a consequence people from all over the Empire migrated into the province.
 Large numbers of Roman Army veterans settled in Northwest Africa on farming plots promised for their military service.

 Even so, the Roman military presence of Northwest Africa was relatively small because of the safety of the province; the Romans did not require a large military presence in North Africa since it was not a target for external attacks or rebellions.
 When the need arose, the relative proximity of the region to Italia made it possible to dispatch armies from Italia to North Africa very easily.
 By the second century AD, the Fossa Regia province of North Africa had a population three-fourths Italic, was fully Latinized and embraced the Hellenic Religion.
 The North African garrison consisted of about 28,000 troops and auxiliaries in Numidia.
 Starting in the 2nd century AD, these garrisons were composed mostly of local inhabitants.
 A sizable Latin speaking population developed from a multinational background, sharing the northwest African region with those speaking Punic and Berber languages.
 Imperial security forces began to be drawn from the local population, including the Berbers.